GazzolaLab/BR2-vision-based-smoothing/README.md

 - numpy/numba
 - Matplotlib
 - ffmpeg
-- PyQt (optional, only for calibration)
+- PyQt (optional, not used in reconstruction)

 _(The PyQt may not operate in some OS environment)_